JuliaServices/AutoHashEquals.jl/README.md

 end
 ```

-When you use the cache mechanism, the generated code checks the exact types of the two compared objects, so `Box{Int}(1)` will compare unequal to `Box{Any}(1)`.

 The definition of `_show_default(io,x)` prevents display of the `_cached_hash` field while preserving the behavior of `Base.show(...)` that handles self-recursive data structures without a stack overflow.

 We provide an external constructor for generic types so that you get the same type inference behavior you would get in the absence of this macro.
-Specifically, you can write `Point(1, 2)` to get an object of type `Point{Int, Int}`.
+Specifically, you can write `Box(1)` to get an object of type `Box{Int}`.

 ## Specifying significant fields